DinaGala/42_webserv/README.md

 ./webserv <path/to/configuration/file>
 ```

-If you have something more specific in mind (for example, `./conf/gpt.conf`).
+If you have something more specific in mind (p.e., `./conf/gpt.conf`).